-Off the air for less than two years, the musical mega-hit has now found a new home on ABC, with three new judges: Katy Perry, Luke Bryan, Lionel Richie.
-Before the reboot premieres on March 11th, why not take a stroll down memory lane and catch up with the original run’s 15 lucky winners?
+Off the air for less than two years, the musical mega-hit has now found a new home on ABC, with new judges Katy Perry, Luke Bryan and Lionel Richie.
+Take a stroll down memory lane and catch up with lucky winners.
 Grab your giant red Coca-Cola cups and dim the lights . . . here we go.

 Kelly Clarkson (Season 1)